ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ```
 user@f5serv1:Active:In Sync] ~ # logger -p local0.notice "DUMPLING”
 ```
 If nc or tcpdump works, it means F5 can send logs to specific Splunk ports without any issue.
-If any of them did not worked, please read "Check Network Connectivity" section above.
+If any of them did not worked, revisit "Check Network Connectivity" section above.

 ---